HindustaaniSher/Lizard/README.md

 ---

+## How it works?

+Lizard uses **LSB Steganography**, a method that hides data in the least significant bits of image or audio files.
+These tiny bit changes are invisible to the human eye and impossible to notice by listening.

+For images:
+The tool takes the binary data of the file you want to hide, breaks it into bits, and stores those bits in the pixel values of PNG or BMP files.
+Your hidden content becomes part of the image itself.

+For audio:
+The same technique is applied to WAV samples.
+The least significant bits of each audio sample are modified to store data without altering the sound.

+If you choose to set a password:
+Your data is encrypted using **AES-GCM**, a secure encryption method.
+Even if someone extracts bits manually, they cannot read the hidden content.

+When you upload the stego file again:
+Lizard reads the embedded metadata header, reconstructs the hidden bits, decrypts the content if needed, and returns the original text or file.

+---

 ## Encryption

 If you enter a password, Lizard encrypts the payload using:
 - **Scrypt** (for key derivation)
 - **AES-GCM** (authenticated encryption)